7.1 A/B Testing

 Helps Answer

-• Which version of this page or feature converts more visitors?
+• Which version of this page or feature converts more participants?

 • What design changes increase sales or signups?